Steps to Become a Rider

 - To report any unusual or unauthorized activity.

-NOTE: If your status is listed as a regular rider in our system and you do not call to cancel your ride, do not come out, and do not answer your phone when the driver or office calls, we reserve the right to call for a non-emergent welfare check to ensure your safety and well-being.
+NOTE: If we suspect something is amiss, we reserve the right to call for a non-emergent welfare check to ensure your safety and well-being.